Variational Sequential Optimal Experimental Design using Reinforcement Learning: Proofs

-When the nuisance parameters $\eta_m$ are absent, the IG jointly on the PoIs and QoIs given model $m$ is:
+When nuisance parameters $\Nuis_m$ are absent, the IG jointly on the PoIs and QoIs given model $m$ is:

-where the third equality is due to $z_m$ only dependent on $\theta_m$ when $\eta_m$ is absent (see \cref{eqn:predictive}).
+where $0\leq k_1 \leq k_2 \leq N$, and the third equality is due to $Z_m$ only depending on $\Param_m$ when $\Nuis_m$ is absent (see \cref{eqn:predictive}).
 Hence, the IG on the QoIs is fully absorbed into the IG on the PoIs when nuisance parameters are absent.